 Changing the value of regular contributions

-You can change the value of regular contributions at any time.
-If you want to reduce your contributions below the minimum required under the automatic enrolment legislation, you can ask your employer to allow you to continue in the scheme on a lower contribution level, and your employer will automatically re-enrol you back into the plan (with contributions increased to meet the minimum requirements) at some stage over the following three years, if you're eligible.
+If you would like to reduce your contributions below the minimum required under automatic enrolment legislation, you can ask your employer to allow you to continue in the scheme on a lower contribution level.
+Your employer will automatically re-enrol you back into the scheme (at the minimum level under automatic enrolment legislation) every three years, if you're eligible.